Passive Income in Crypto: A Guide to Staking, Lending, and Yield Farming

 Additional examples: Other popular staking coins include Tezos (XTZ), Solana (SOL), Cosmos (ATOM), and others, each offering unique staking mechanisms and benefits.

-By understanding these aspects of staking, investors can make informed decisions about how to effectively use their crypto assets for generating passive income and supporting blockchain networks.
+By understanding these aspects of staking, investors can make informed decisions about how to effectively use their crypto assets to generate passive income and support blockchain networks.

 Passive income: Staking allows for earning rewards without active trading.